NCAA Football '98

 NCAA Football '98 is a video game of the sports genre released in 1997 by Electronic Arts.
-The game featured University of Florida quarterback and Heisman Trophy winner Danny Wuerffel on the cover.
+The game featured Florida Gators quarterback and 1996 Heisman Trophy winner Danny Wuerffel on the cover.

 Gameplay

 This was the first game in the series to feature a multi-season Dynasty Mode, allowing players to take control of a team for four seasons and recruit players to fill out roster vacancies at the completion of each season.
 EA Sports obtained a formal licensing agreement for the first time with NCAA in the year of 1998.
 Additionally, it was EA's first college football game to carry the name and logo of the NCAA.
 Its ability to use the NCAA's brands in the game were the result of a licensing deal intended primarily for EA's NCAA March Madness basketball games (first released in February 1998) and its incorporation of the Men's Division I Basketball Championship.